-The Eyre and Spencer Gulf Bioregions are classified as micro-tidal tidal with ranges of 1.2 and 1.8 metres, respectively (IMCRA Technical Group 1998).
+The Spencer Gulf Bioregion is classified as having a micro-tidal tidal range (1.8 metres or less, IMCRA Technical Group 1998).
 Inundation by regular tidal movement is critical to the maintenance of saltmarsh, mangrove and intertidal seagrass/sand ecosystems.
 Longshore tidal currents can also shape the biota of reef and sand ecosystems where flow is accentuated by topography.
 Tidal patterns are predictable and do not generally drive change in ecological values, but if extreme tidal events occur in conjunction with another physical factor, they can cause a major perturbation to an ecosystem.
 In addition, sea level rise (Section 8.6) in conjunction with tidal movements may cause major changes to intertidal ecosystems.